U=U and Treatment as Prevention (TasP)

-As well as being good for your health, ART also prevents transmission.
+As well as being good for your health, ART also protects your partners.

-- The PARTNER study and the Opposites Attract study both reported zero transmissions from the positive partner with an undetectable viral load.
-In PARTNER, this was after 58,000 times that couples had vaginal or anal sex without condoms.
+- The PARTNER studies and the Opposites Attract study both reported zero transmissions from the positive partner with an undetectable viral load.

 This means condoms are only important if you want to protect against pregnancy and some STIs.

-This evidence should reduce the worry and anxiety about HIV.
+U=U should reduce worry and anxiety over HIV.

 It should also help reduce fear and stigma about HIV.

 UK guidelines recommend that every HIV doctor should talk about how ART reduces the risk of transmission.

 Taking ART will benefit your own health and reduce the risk of sexually transmitting HIV.

 Public health and personal choice

 U=U has changed the approach to HIV and ART.